Joyal-Joshi/Digital_Blocks/4_Sequential_circuits/README.md

 ## 2.2.1 D Flip-FLop with PR & CLR

 The D flip-Flops will be used primarily to make Registers.
 Then the Preset and Clear signals can be used to reliably control the starting state of the registers.
+Note that, PR and CLR change the outputs asynchronously.
+PR and CLR can be added to any type of Flip-Flop.

 https://github.com/user-attachments/assets/495bd5a7-934e-4133-8b59-cd847ad70353